Procurement

 Fast-Acting Electricity Generation

-IESO Nova Scotia has initiated its first procurement process, seeking to secure at least 300 megawatts of reliable generation capacity for the province.
+IESO Nova Scotia has initiated its first procurement process, seeking to secure at least 300 megawatts of reliable natural gas generation capacity for the province.

 In October 2025, IESO Nova Scotia issued a Request for Expressions of Interest for the construction and operation of one or two 300 megawatt fast-acting natural gas-fired facilities in Pictou County.